harshasrinivas/cli-github/README.md

 #Usage

-Display the list of a user's repositories from the username, along with the number of stargazers
+Display the list of a user's repositories from the username/URL, along with the number of stargazers

 `$ cli-github -n harshasrinivas`

-Display the list of a user's repositories from the profile URL, along with the number of stargazers

-`$ cli-github -u github.com/harshasrinivas`

 Display all the files and folders within a repository recursively from the repository URL, along with their sizes